-Applications are invited from current U of I graduate students for selection as IPRH Graduate Student Fellows for the 2017–18 academic year.
+Applications are invited from current U of I graduate students for selection as IPRH Graduate Student Fellows for the 2020–21 academic year.

-The fellowship will enable advanced graduate students to develop their dissertations or research projects related to the broad theme of “The Global and Its Worlds” (visit the IPRH website for the theme description) and to participate in the year’s activities, including the yearlong interdisciplinary Fellows Seminar and related programming.
-Graduate Student Fellows receive a $10,000 stipend and a tuition and fee waiver.
+The fellowship will enable advanced graduate students to develop their dissertations or research projects related to the broad theme of “The Global and Its Worlds” (visit the IPRH website for the theme description) and to participate in the year’s activities, including the yearlong interdisciplinary Fellows Seminar and other related programming.
+Graduate Student Fellows receive a $22,000 stipend and a tuition and partial fee waiver.

 Eligibility and Terms

 All IPRH Fellows are required to maintain residency on the Illinois campus (residing within a 20-mile radius) during the award year and to attend the Fellows Seminar.
-Applicants should make certain that their teaching and research obligations do not prevent them from participating fully in IPRH activities, and should identify in the narrative statement any applications being made for other campus or external grants and fellowships.
+Applicants should make certain that their obligations do not prevent them from participating fully in IPRH activities, and should identify in the narrative statement any applications being made for other campus or external grants and fellowships.

 In addition to completing the online application form, applicants must submit the following materials through the online application system (documents should be double-spaced, and in 12-point Times New Roman font, with one-inch margins; materials that exceed the required length will not be considered):

 - A 100-word abstract with project title.
+[Upload under “Abstract.”]

 - A current curriculum vitae, including a list of all U of I graduate courses taken, papers published, presentations made, and assistantships and fellowships held (maximum 5 pages; this need not be double-spaced, but please consider the committee and render it legible).
+[Upload under “Curriculum Vitae.”]

 - A statement of 2,000 words describing the student’s research on the proposed project, including preparation to undertake this research and all progress on the project to date.
 The word count is exclusive of notes or bibliography, but in deference to the selection committee, a minimalist restraint should be applied to any citational apparatus.
 [Upload under “Research Statement.”]

-- Two (2) letters of recommendation to be uploaded by the applicant’s referees, one of which must come from the faculty member supervising the student’s dissertation or equivalent research.
+- Two (2) letters of recommendation to be uploaded by the applicant’s referees, one of which must come from the faculty member supervising the student’s dissertation or equivalent final thesis.
 Recommendation letters should speak to the applicant’s abilities and achievements, to his/her progress on the project, and to the intellectual value of the project itself.

 To submit your application, go to the application system where you will be asked to create an account.
-The system opens September 1, 2016.
+The system opens September 1, 2019.

 Questions about these fellowships may be addressed to Nancy Castro at firstname.lastname@example.org or 244-7913.